Photo courtesty of GQ

 Story by Maro Isong / Contributing Writer

 Music and artistry have always been key elements in black culture.
 From African rhythms to jazz, blues, rock ‘n’ roll, gospel, hip-hop, R&B and the music of today, a constant projection of the black spectrum can be found laced across the history of music.
+Being able to Download Videos and these artist’s music allows their musical legacy to live on forever and continue to make history in black culture.
+You can lots of different musical genres on tellingbeatzz which show just how popular genres like hip-hop and rap are.
 To commemorate Black History Month, here are a few artists whose works have inspired a generation or two.

 Chuck Berry is often unofficially credited as the true originator of the rock ‘n’ roll genre, but Berry himself credits Louis Jordan as a major influence on his style.
 Born in 1905, Louis Thomas Jordan was a singer, multi-instrumentalist and band leader who often sang and played tenor saxophone with his band, Tympany Five.
 His lyrics were often rife with comedic elements coupled with detailed storytelling—a style that would later be adopted by artists performing in genres of music such as folk, country and even hip-hop.
 One of such instances came to light on the song “Beware” where within the song, Jordan and his band members appear to gather together while Jordan gives relationship advice to another man present.
 Jordan was one of the first black artists to have crossover hits on the music charts and is credited as one of the pioneers of R&B. The modeling of his band as a five-piece and the resulting success that followed represented a shift in the typical structures of performing bands.